samirsoft-ux/9-IBM-Playbook_Power_Yri/README.md

 * <a href="https://cloud.ibm.com/docs/virtual-router-appliance?topic=solution-tutorials-configuring-IPSEC-VPN"> Configuración de túneles IPSec VPN </a>.
 * <a href="https://cloud.ibm.com/media/docs/downloads/power-iaas-tutorials/PowerVS_IBMi_DR_Tutorial_v1.pdf"> PowerVS DR Tutorial </a>.
 <br />

+## Comentarios del autor a tener en cuenta
+* The following Docs contains a connection configuration using the same concept as this article. https://cloud.ibm.com/docs/vpc topic=vpc-vpn-policy-based-ingress-routing-integration-example
+* I used Transit Gateway, but from November 2022, Transit Gateway will charge a metered fee for data transfer even for local type.
+ I think it is also a good idea to connect Cloud Connection (Direct Link 2.0) directly to VPC without using Transit Gateway.

 ## :black_nib: Autores
 Equipo ☁️ IBM Public Cloud Customer Success.